 Your adrenal glands sit above your kidneys and excrete stress and sex hormones.
 They thrive on dealing with a little bit of stress, in small bursts, with intermittent chill-out periods “Phew, that bear has gone” or “Phew, my boss is away this week”.
 But when the stress is constant, and there’s no relief, your poor adrenal glands try their hardest for as long as they can to support your stress response, but then like anything that has been pushed to breaking point, they collapse under the pressure.
 The initial stage of adrenal fatigue will see you wired at night and exhausted in the morning, unable to ‘wake up’.
 Carry on a little longer, and finally stress hormone production will cease, sex hormones will vanish, and you’ll feel exhausted everyday.

-My tip: the two most valuable and appropriate herbs for adrenal restoration are Licorice (not the confectionary) and Rehmannia.
+My tip: the two most valuable and appropriate herbs for adrenal restoration are Liquorice (not the confectionary) and Rehmannia.
 These herbs in combination have been used for centuries to settle the body’s stress response and restore optimal adrenal function, while your adrenals get to take a well-deserve break.

 Herbalists and naturopaths can mix these two herbs into a personalised formula for you to drink.
-Licorice tea is also available from health food stores and has a beautiful sweet flavour; it’s perfect for those 3pm sugar cravings.
+Liquorice tea is also available from health food stores and has a beautiful sweet flavour; it’s perfect for those 3pm sugar cravings.
 Other nutrients that support adrenal function include vitamin C, (found in berries, capsicum, citrus fruits, melons, broccoli and cauliflower), Magnesium (found in legumes, whole grains, nuts, dark leafy greens, cocoa and mineral water) and B vitamins (found in whole grains, nuts, leafy greens, meats, eggs, legumes, mushrooms, avocado and apricots).
 Of course, other self-care practices are important in order to manage stress long-term, such as yoga, meditation, mindfulness, exercise and giving yourself a break.

 Support your nervous system, naturally